okibcn/nano-for-windows/README.md

 Pretty much everything is supported except for Linux-specific functions.
 We can highlight:

-- interface customization: colors, key shortcuts, line numbers, scroll bar...
+- Interface customization: colors, key shortcuts, line numbers, infobar, scroll bar...
 - Syntax coloring for 47 different types of documents.
-It can be upgraded thanks to community support, for instance [here](https://github.com/scopatz/nanorc) or [here](https://github.com/mitchell486/nanorc).
+It can be upgraded thanks to community support, for instance [here](https://github.com/scopatz/nanorc) or [here](https://github.com/mitchell486/nanorc) you can find additional syntax files for more types of documents.
 - UTF-8 encoding support.
 - Supplement Unicode characters support, including all the languages and emojis 😜in the CLI interface.
 - multi-document editor.